stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   The next day Zamacona rose early and resumed his descent through this blue-litten world of mist and desolation and preternatural silence.
-As he advanced, he at last became able to distinguish a few objects on the distant plain below&mdash;trees, bushes, rocks, and a small river that came into view from the right and curved forward at a point to the left of his contemplated course.
+As he advanced, he at last became able to distinguish a few objects on the distant plain below--trees, bushes, rocks, and a small river that came into view from the right and curved forward at a point to the left of his contemplated course.
 This river seemed to be spanned by a bridge connected with the descending roadway, and with care the explorer could trace the route of the road beyond it in a straight line over the